BigBoiCJ/SteamAutoCracker/README.md

     - Goldberg (Game)
     - CreamAPI (DLC)
 - Open source, transparent and privacy focused.
 No hidden analytics or weird things!
+- An opt-in autoupdater and version checker.
+Opt-in for privacy!

 ## Screenshots
 Screenshots from v2.0.0